Olivier Cotsaftis

 About

-Dr Olivier Cotsaftis (PhD, MBA) is a transdisciplinary researcher-practitioner exploring pathways towards regenerative and more-than-human futures.
-At RMIT University School of Design, his work focuses on unlocking scalable potentials for sustainable urban development, specifically in the areas of biomaterials and climate adaptation.
+Dr Olivier Cotsaftis is a transdisciplinary researcher-practitioner exploring pathways toward regenerative and more-than-human futures.
+His work at the RMIT University School of Design focuses on unlocking scalable potentials for ecological transitions, especially through biomaterials and climate adaptation.
 Before joining RMIT, Ollie was a design lead at Fjord Design and Innovation and the founder of future ensemble studio.
-Ollie is also an editorial board member for Research Methods: Biotechnology Design (Cambridge Press, UK) and the co-founder of neomatter, a nature repair and nature-based solutions startup.
+He is currently the Design and Architecture Lead of the RMIT Nature Positive Network, editorial board member for Biotechnology Design (Cambridge Press, UK), and co-founder of neomatter, a nature repair and nature-based solutions startup.

 Research fields